 Magnificent Century ran for four seasons before eventually ending in 2013.
 But it’s all now available to watch on Netflix.

-We’ll end the list back in Victorian Britain.
+We’ll continue the list back in Victorian Britain.
 The Paradise is set in the country’s first department store in 1875.
 It uses Émile Zola’s novel Au Bonheur des Dames for inspiration.

 In many ways, it’s a traditional rags-to-riches story.
-Scottish woman Denise Lovett arrives at the store and is immediately considered to be a rising star by the owner, John Moray.
+A Scottish woman called Denise Lovett arrives at the store and is immediately considered to be a rising star by the owner, John Moray.

 The story follows her battles with her co-workers, her fascination with the luxury of modern life, and her feud with the daughter of the shop’s benefactor who wants to marry Moray.